Instagram

 Maritime Law

-Besides the Qatari maritime law, there is other maritime-related legislation such as law no. (12) of 2019 about the maritime zones of Qatar specifies the different types of waters owned by the State of Qatar subject to the law of the sea.
-There is also law no. (8) of 2017 regulating the maritime business in Qatar, which obligates Qatari flagged vessels to gain a license before engaging in maritime activities in the Qatari waters.
+In addition to the core maritime law, there are other relevant legislations, such as Law No. 12 of 2019, which defines Qatar’s maritime zones and specifies the different types of waters owned by the State, in accordance with international laws of the sea.
+Law No. 8 of 2017 also regulates maritime business in Qatar, requiring vessels registered under the Qatari flag to obtain a license before engaging in any maritime activities within Qatari waters.

 Agency Law